celalunver/CAPSCodeChallengeDocs/CAPS Code Challenge Practices.1.md

 - Salim Serdar - Development Team - Frontend
 - Tufan Bilge - Development Team - Backend, Frontend

 The team has decided to get together everyday twice for Daily Scrum meetings because of the time constraint.
-Team also has decided to have a Sprint Review Meeting on 9th of September Monday morning at 9:30 PST (right after the Code Challenge issued and the team had a ch)
+Team also has decided to have a Sprint Review Meeting on 9th of September Monday morning at 9:30 PST (right after the Code Challenge issued and the team had a chance to study Code Challenge requirements)

 ## "Code Challenge" Sprint Review Meeting